 Richard Lorenzen has become known in tech and digital media circles across the U.S. as a power broker of New York public relations.
 He’s become an ambassador of sorts of New York PR to tech and startup hubs around the world.
 Tech moguls and startup founders come to him as their conduit to the high stakes world of New York media and the national stage.
-The firm he founded, Fifth Avenue Brands, serves clients in a myriad of industries and has been recognized by media as a thought leader on digital media.
+The firm he founded, Fifth Avenue Brands, which specializes in data-driven PR, serves clients in a myriad of industries and has been recognized by media as a thought leader on digital media.

 Richard himself as a young entrepreneur has been recognized as a leading voice for entrepreneurship, especially for millennials, speaking at conferences and schools across the nation.
 We sat down with him this week to get his advice on what it takes to make it as an entrepreneur.

 What was the most important character trait to your success?

 There are probably a lot of character traits that are interdependent on each other, but if I were to single out one attribute that has significantly helped me, it would be discipline.
 You need to have the discipline to sacrifice, persevere and stay focused on your goal.

 What obstacles did you face and how did you overcome them?

 More than I can count!
 As entrepreneurs, we face obstacles every day.
 Our job is to solve problems.
 The bigger the problems you can solve, the more successful you will become in life.
 They can range from criticism of your product, people problems within your organization, people problems outside your organization, the list is endless.
 So first I would say to expect obstacles and not to be surprised or intimidated when they inevitably arise.

 Second, I’ve found that the most successful people look for an opportunity in every obstacle we encounter.
 Almost every problem has a silver lining.
 Training your mind to find it will make you very successful.